How Education Amplifies Social Impact: A Framework for Sustainable Change

 Scaling Impact: How Community Strength Powers Systemic Change

-We’re all interconnected and the issues we face reflect this reality.
-S Solving energy poverty will be incredibly complex, but as a society we’re constantly achieving what we once deemed impossible.
 In 2009, the International Energy Agency predicted that we would hit 240 GW of installed solar capacity by 2030; we hit it by 2015.
-It took until 2022 to install the first terawatt of solar power.
-The second terawatt came by 2024.
+By 2022, we hit the first terawatt of solar power.
+The second terawatt came only two years later.
+That’s exponential growth.

+In 2023 new power connections outpaced population growth, connecting 19 million more people with decentralised renewables like off‑grid solar, which served 561 million people globally.
 In places like Pakistan, you can see the solar transition from space.
 Some areas have over 90% of farms running on solar instead of diesel, pushing down emissions and hedging against fuel supply uncertainty.

 That’s the power of this amazing innovation community.